icube-inetlab/ibat-rpi-image-debian/README.md

 * Raspberry Pi 2

-Build on :
+Build script validated on:

 * Debian 9 Stretch
-* Should also be working on Ubuntu 14.04 and 16.04
+* Ubuntu 14.04 LTS

 For more information, see: